Academic Works

 What I Learned

 Many of these tasks were review from previous labs in this course, however this was one of the first times that I used AWS systems without the guardrails of a formal lab environment.
-The lab included several elements which are cloud deployment fundamentals such as VPC configuration, and S3 static hosting and we used instructor provided files to deploy our Wordpress stack.
+The lab included several elements which are cloud deployment fundamentals such as VPC configuration, and S3 static hosting and we used instructor provided files to deploy my Wordpress stack.

 Screenshots